emberjs/guides/source/understanding-ember/the-view-layer.md

 Handlebars helpers in Ember may also specify variables.
-For example, the `{{#with controller.person as |tom|}}` form specifies a `tom` variable that descendent scopes can access.
+For example, the `{{#with controller.person as |tom|}}` form specifies a `tom` variable that descendant scopes can access.
 Even if a child context has a `tom` property, the `tom` variable will supersede it.

 This form has one major benefit: it allows you to shorten long paths